The $3 Million Mistake

 If you already have a team, audit how much of their time goes toward work AI could handle.
 Research from Google's engineering productivity team suggests that up to 30% of developer time is spent on code that could be reliably generated by current AI tools.
 Then figure out how to shift your team's focus to higher-value work.
 Strategy over syntax.
 Architecture over implementation.

 If you're a developer reading this and feeling defensive, that tension is worth sitting with.
-The question isn't whether AI will replace coding tasks.
+The question is no longer whether AI will replace coding tasks.
 GitHub's data already shows it happening at scale.
-The question is whether you'll evolve your skill set or insist the old model still holds.
+It's whether you'll evolve your skills or keep insisting the old model still holds.
 History suggests that professionals who adapt to new tools early capture disproportionate value.
 Those who resist tend to get displaced not by the technology itself, but by peers who adopted it.

-The companies winning right now aren't the ones with the largest engineering headcounts.
+The companies winning right now?
+Not the ones with the largest engineering headcounts.
 They're the ones who figured out how to combine AI leverage with strategic thinking to build products that actually solve customer problems.

 Sarah finally made the switch.
 She kept three of her twelve developers.
 The ones who could think strategically.
 She trained them on AI tools.
 Her burn rate dropped by 60%.
 Her shipping velocity doubled.
 Customer satisfaction scores went up because the team was iterating on feedback instead of fighting internal complexity.

-Turns out she never needed a software team in the traditional sense.
+Turns out she never needed a traditional software team at all.
 She needed people who could solve problems and knew how to use the best tools available.
+A fractional Chief AI Officer can help you make this same transition without the costly trial and error.

 The best tools just happen to be AI now.
 And the organizations that internalize this shift early will define the next era of software development.
 The rest will spend years and millions learning what Sarah learned the hard way.